Skip to main content

 Understanding the Web3Auth MPC Core Kit SDK

-With the Web3Auth infrastructure, your key is divided into multiple parts and stored across your devices and our Auth Network.
+With Web3Auth infrastructure, your key is divided into multiple parts and stored across your devices and our Auth Network.
 This ensures that your key is always available and never stored in a single place.
-While in the traditional Web3Auth SDK, your key was dynamically reconstructed in the frontend using threshold signatures, with the new Web3Auth MPC (Multi-Party Computation) architecture, it is never reconstructed.
-Instead, these partial keys are stored across different locations, and your device is used to make partial signatures for your message/ transaction.
+While in the traditional Web3Auth SDK, your key was dynamically reconstructed in the frontend using shamir secret sharing.
+With the new Web3Auth MPC (Multi-Party Computation) architecture, it is never reconstructed.
+Instead, these partial keys are stored across different locations, and your device is used to make partial signatures for your message/transaction.
 These are finally returned to the frontend where using TSS (Threshold Signature Scheme), these signatures are combined to make a final signature.
 You can use this finally signed message/transaction to make a transaction on the blockchain.

 tip